Sertorian War: The Battle of Lauron

-Pompey had a veteran army (recruited from among his own and Sulla's veterans) of 30,000 infantry and 1,000 cavalry at his back and must have been very confident for he immediately took the offensive; Upon entering Hispania he started clearing the coastal strip from the Pyrenees to New Carthage in order to link up with Metellus who was in Hispania Ulterior.
-Initially successful he suffered a major setback when he faced Sertorius at the city of Lauron.
+Pompey had a veteran army (recruited from among his own and Sulla's veterans) of 30,000 infantry and 1,000 cavalry at his back and must have been very confident for he immediately took the offensive.
+Upon entering Hispania he started clearing the coastal strip from the Pyrenees to New Carthage in order to link up with Metellus who was in Hispania Ulterior.
+Initially successful, he suffered a major setback when he faced Sertorius at the city of Lauron.
 Sertorius arrived at Lauron first, and began to lay siege to the city.
-Pompey was very confident of victory and when he arrived he built his camp close to that of Sertorius to force Sertorius into battle.
+Pompey was very confident of victory; when he arrived he built his camp close to that of Sertorius to force Sertorius into battle.
 Sertorius decided to teach Pompey a lesson.

 Pompey, was delighted with the way things had turned out, for he now positioned his army so that Sertorius was, as he believed, caught between the city and the army.
 So Pompey sent a messenger to the people of Lauron.
 He invited them to celebrate, and take their seats along the city wall to see how Sertorius enjoyed being besieged.
 Sertorius was told of this, and found it highly amusing.
 Sulla's pupil (as he jokingly liked to refer to Pompey) was due another lesson – this time from Sertorius himself.

 Sertorius responded by sending out his light troops and cavalry to harass Pompey's foragers.
 He ordered his men to concentrate on the forage parties in the nearby areas but to leave the Pompeians in the more distant tracts alone.
 Eventually, tired of the continual raids, the Pompeians moved their foraging operations to the more remote areas.
-This was what Sertorius had been waiting for; During the night he ordered ten cohorts of heavily armed troops and ten cohorts of light troops under the command of Octavius Gracinus, along with Tarquitius Priscus and two thousand cavalry to move out of his camp and lay an ambush against the foragers.
+This was what Sertorius had been waiting for; During the night he ordered ten cohorts of heavily armed troops and ten cohorts of light troops under the command of Octavius Gracinus and two thousand cavalry under Tarquitius Priscus to move out of his camp and ambush the foragers.

 The Battle of Lauron was a brilliant tactical victory for the Sertorians and proved the war was far from over.
 Unfortunately for Sertorius, Metellus fought his way past Perperna who was trying to keep him from interfering and came to Pompey's rescue.
 Unwilling to be caught between two enemies, Sertorius withdrew.